worthyontheweb/notes/notes.md

 8. Select the location on your local machine that you would like the repo to appear in **must be an empty folder**
 9. The repo from GitHub will now be cloned to your local machine and local commits can be made and pushed to GitHub using Sourcetree.

+Learnt how to reset my changes so that they don't get sent to the repo.
+Find the file in the list of files in staging, right click and reset